karan-kapoor90/namswan/_posts/January/2020-01-13-methi-thepla.md

 image: "/assets/images/used/methi-thepla.jpg"
 ---

 Our favourite go to gujju snack!
-Like Kareen Kapoor Khan said in 3 Idiots "missiles jaise naam!", this one does justice with the burst of flavours in your mouth.
+Like Kareena Kapoor Khan said in 3 Idiots "missiles jaise naam!", this one does justice with the burst of flavours in your mouth.

 ## Ingredients